If You've Been Injured as a Pedestrian in Auburn, We're Here to Help

 Auburn, with tens of thousands of college students mixed with permanent residents, can be a dangerous city for pedestrians.
-Our pedestrian accident lawyers know that when a large car, truck or motorcycle strikes someone on foot or on a bicycle, the pedestrian often suffers serious and sometimes fatal injuries.
+The pedestrian accident lawyers at the Mike Slocumb Law Firm know that when a large car, truck or motorcycle strikes someone on foot or on a bicycle, the pedestrian often suffers serious and sometimes fatal injuries.

 While a pedestrian might have sustained a traumatic brain injury, internal organ damage or broken bones, the victim might have a difficult time getting compensation for the losses.
 That's because the insurance company for the at-fault driver may try to offer a low-ball settlement or deny the claim outright.
 An insurance adjuster might even argue the person on foot was acting negligently when hit and should not receive any money.